Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts

-{ The recent discovery of a large population of overmassive black holes (BHs) in the early Universe allowed by \textit{JWST} challenges the validity of the BH–host galaxy coevolution framework.
-However, the reliability of the estimated BH masses is being questioned, as these are typically derived using single-epoch (SE) mass relations calibrated locally.
-Calibrating SE relations directly in the early Universe would therefore enable more accurate BH mass estimates and allow us to identify potential biases.
+\abstract { The recent discovery of a large population of overmassive black holes (BHs) in the early Universe, enabled by JWST, challenges the validity of the BH–host galaxy coevolution framework.
+However, the reliability of the estimated BH masses remains uncertain, as they are typically derived using single-epoch (SE) mass relations calibrated locally.
+Calibrating SE relations directly in the high-redshift Universe would allow us to test their validity beyond the local Universe and assess any potential bias affecting BH mass estimates in the early Universe.

-In this work, we release a data-reduction technique for JWST/NIRSpec IFU observations that doubles the effective wavelength coverage, enabling detection of otherwise inaccessible emission.
-Therefore, whenever adjacent dispersers are required, observers should carefully evaluate the trade-off between integrating longer in the bluer configuration alone versus distributing the exposure time across two dispersers.

-We apply this new pipeline to observations of a sample of five quasars at $z \sim 2$ with BH masses independently measured through reverberation mapping (RM) campaigns, enabling a joint analysis of both H$\beta$ and H$\alpha$; the latter being located well beyond the NIRSpec nominal wavelength range.

-We assess the reliability of the most widely adopted SE calibrations, finding that H$\beta$ yields the closest agreement with the BH masses estimated from RM, whereas H$\alpha$-based estimators exhibit a substantially larger scatter ($\sim$0.5 dex).
+In this work, we present a data-reduction technique for JWST/NIRSpec Integral Field Unit (IFU) observations that doubles the effective wavelength coverage of medium-resolution gratings (G140M, G235M).
+This enables the detection of emission that would be inaccessible using a single grating and therefore requires observations with two adjacent gratings.
+This new pipeline offers observers the possibility of integrating longer with a single ``bluer'' configuration rather than splitting exposure time across adjacent gratings.
+We applied this pipeline to a sample of five $z\sim2$ quasars with BH masses independently measured through reverberation mapping (RM) campaigns, and NIRSpec IFU observations of the H$\beta$ emission line with G140M/F100LP.
+Our pipeline allows us to recover the H$\alpha$ emission located well beyond the NIRSpec nominal wavelength range.
+Using this sample, we assessed the reliability of the most widely adopted SE calibrations, finding that H$\beta$ yields the closest agreement with the BH masses estimated from RM, whereas H$\alpha$-based estimators exhibit a substantially larger scatter ($\sim$0.5 dex).
 For the least massive BH in our sample ($M_{\rm BH, RM} \sim 10^{7.5} M_\odot$), which is accreting at a rate close to the Eddington limit ($\lambda_{\rm Edd} = 0.8$), all SE calibrators return a BH mass that is an order of magnitude larger than the RM estimate.
 This discrepancy may indicate a systematic overestimation of BH masses for highly accreting BHs at high redshift.